andyjy/prisma-local-proxy/README.md

 # Prisma local proxy - test Prisma Edge client locally with local database instead of remote Data Proxy

-> This is - currently - in "proof of concept" form.
+> This is currently in "proof of concept" form.
 It's being used extensively
 > in a project, but the code likely still has rough edges, could do with some tidying,
 > and isn't (yet) covered by it's own test suite.
 (It does pass all integration tests in
 > the project I'm using it with).

+Associated Prisma feature request: https://github.com/prisma/prisma/issues/20112

 #### TODO: